Chocolate on a Car’s Upholstery

 How can I keep chocolate from melting in my car?

 If you’re a real chocoholic then you may want to choose your next car based on whether it has a chilled glove-box or centre console!
-Just think, no more melted choccie, no more stained seats, just cool, delicious chocolate; whenever you want it!
+Just think, no more melted chocolate, no more stained seats, just cool, delicious chocolate; whenever you want it!
 It’s a tempting thought for those of us who love chocolate, but it’s all about keeping the car as cool as possible so that the chocolate doesn’t melt.
 You also need to be aware that if you’re eating chocolate in the car, little pieces may fall off and fall into the crevices of the upholstery - so you may not even know about it until it’s too late!

 Buy a new or used car with Swansway